-Learn about current screen reader and keyboard accessible Webflow elements, as well as future plans for more accessible elements.
+Learn about screen reader and keyboard accessible Webflow elements.

 To make Tab, Dropdown, Slider, and Navbar elements fully keyboard accessible, you’ll need to set a focus style (known as “visual focus”) on the focused state so site visitors can better wayfind when using a keyboard to navigate.
-Visual focus adds a visible indicator on the active elements while navigating and is necessary for people who primarily use the keyboard to navigate, like those with reduced mobility or even power users.
+Visual focus adds a visible indicator on the active elements while navigating and is necessary for people who primarily use the keyboard to navigate, like power users or people with reduced mobility.
 Learn more about styling the focused state.

 You can also ensure these elements are accessible by using sufficient color contrast between your element’s text and the element or page’s background colors.
 Learn more about contrast ratios.

 We welcome continued feedback on accessibility at Webflow.
 To share, please send our team an email at firstname.lastname@example.org.